khofesh/nucleo-f446re/cortexM4/README.md

 ## SVCMath

-remember where to which register we store argument/result
+remember to which register we store argument/result

 ![Core registers and AAPCS usage](../images/Screenshot_2022-10-28_22-05-24.png)

+# PendSV exception